vedb/pupil_recording_interface/docs/reading.rst

     Make sure you have installed the necessary :ref:`dependencies for data export<export_dependencies>`.

-Recorded data can also directly be written to disk:
+Recorded data can also directly be written to disk with :py:meth:`write_netcdf`:

 .. doctest::